Reconstructing quantum theory from diagrammatic postulates: Classification of leaks and pure processes

 however, in classical theory, and more general C*-algebras the leaks are more interesting as we will now demonstrate.

 \begin{proposition} Given a C*-algebra, $\mathcal{A} = \bigoplus_i A_i$ any leak can be written as:

-\end{proposition} \proof Note first that any leak for $\mathcal{A}$ defines a leak for each of the $A_i$ by pre- and post- composing with the relevant projector, hence, as the $A_i$ are fully quantum systems these leaks must be constant: \beq } \eeq We therefore have
+where the $\rho_i$ are normalised quantum states.
+Note that the connecting system on the right hand diagram is a classical system, so the `leaked information' is always essentially classical. \end{proposition} \proof Note first that any leak for $\mathcal{A}$ defines a leak for each of the $A_i$ by pre- and post- composing with the relevant projector, hence, as the $A_i$ are fully quantum systems these leaks must be constant: \beq \InputIfFileExists{CStarDiagrams/leaks1.tikz}{}{ } \eeq We therefore have